-FAQs about postpartum pads
+FAQs about Postpartum Pads

 1. Do I really need postpartum pads?

 Yes!
 If you’re a first-time mom, you might not understand how important postpartum pads are.
 If you end up giving birth vaginally, your feminine areas are bound to be sore for a few weeks, if not longer.
-What’s more, if you have any tearing during delivery and need to have stitches, the extra support and cushioning pads provide is indispensable.
+What’s more, if you have any tearing during delivery and need to have stitches, the extra support and cushioning that pads provide are indispensable.

 Of course, regardless of the way you give birth, you will experience postpartum loss of blood and mucus or lochia.
 Needless to say, with all the demands of newborn care and postpartum healing, having a comfortable, absorbent postpartum pad option is essential.

 2. What if I gave birth by cesarean section?

 Recovery from a cesarean birth is different from a vaginal delivery in a few ways, but there are also some similarities.
 For example, you will still have to deal with lochia, although it might not last quite as long as it would with a vaginal delivery.
 So you’ll definitely still need postpartum pads!
 And if you went through a long labor followed by an emergency cesarean – first of all, bravo, super mama!
 That’s a huge task.
 Second of all, you will probably also enjoy some of the pads on this list that offer absorption as well as healing properties, such as the ice packs or herbal infused pads.

 3. How many pads do I need?